 According to Kidsafe (the Child Accident Prevention Foundation of Australia):

-- one in three childhood poisonings are associated with medicines, and
+- one in three childhood poisonings are associated with medicines

-- household chemicals are the other main cause.
+- household chemicals, including detergents, are the other main cause.

 If your child has been exposed to household chemicals or other poisons, immediately contact the Poisons Information Centre on 13 11 26.